robertnurnberg/cdblib/Readme.md

 Sat  5 Aug 23:11:51 CEST 2023
 ```

-### `bulkpgn2cdb`
+### `bulkqueue2cdb`

-A command line program to populate cdb with moves from games stored in a collection of PGN files, up to a desired depth.
+A command line program to queue positions from games in PGN files, or from extended EPDs, to cdb.
 In contrast to `pgn2cdb`, this script provides no information about existing coverage on cdb, and simply queues _all_ positions of interest for analysis on cdb.

 ```
-usage: bulkpgn2cdb.py [-h] [-o OUTFILE] [-v] [-d DEPTH] [-c CONCURRENCY] [-u USER] filenames [filenames ...]
+usage: bulkqueue2cdb.py [-h] [-o OUTFILE] [-v] [--plyBegin PLYBEGIN] [--plyEnd PLYEND] [--pieceMin PIECEMIN] [--pieceMax PIECEMAX] [-c CONCURRENCY] [-u USER] filenames [filenames ...]

-A script to pass many positions from pgns to chessdb.cn.
+A script to queue positions from files to chessdb.cn.

 positional arguments:
-  filenames             .pgn(.gz) file(s)
+  filenames             Files that contain games/lines to be uploaded.
+Suffix .pgn(.gz) indicates PGN format, o/w a (.gz) text file with FENs/EPDs.
+The latter may use the extended "moves m1 m2 m3" syntax from cdb's API.

 options:
   -h, --help            show this help message and exit -o OUTFILE, --outFile OUTFILE
-                        Filename to write unique FENs to. (default: None) -v, --verbose         Increase output with -v, -vv, -vvv etc. (default: 0) -d DEPTH, --depth DEPTH
+                        Filename to write unique FENs to. (default: None) -v, --verbose         Increase output with -v, -vv, -vvv etc. (default: 0) --plyBegin PLYBEGIN   Ply in each line from which positions will be queued to cdb.
+A value of 0 corresponds to the starting FEN without any moves played.
+Negative values count from the back, as per the Python standard. (default: 0)
+  --plyEnd PLYEND       Ply in each line until which positions will be queued to cdb.
+A value of None means including the final move of the line. (default: None)
+  --pieceMin PIECEMIN   Only queue positions with at least this many pieces (cdb only stores positions with 8 pieces or more). (default: 8)
-                        Number of plies to be added to chessdb.cn. (default: 100) -c CONCURRENCY, --concurrency CONCURRENCY
+  --pieceMax PIECEMAX   Only queue positions with at most this many pieces. (default: 32) -c CONCURRENCY, --concurrency CONCURRENCY
                         Maximum concurrency of requests to cdb. (default: 16) -u USER, --user USER  Add this username to the http user-agent header. (default: None)